dbt-labs/docs.getdbt.com/website/docs/reference/model-selection-syntax.md

 $ dbt test --models config.incremental_strategy:insert_overwrite,test_name:unique   # execute all `unique` tests that select from models using the `insert_overwrite` incremental strategy
 ```

 This can get complex!
-Let's say I want to define a nightly run of models that build off snowplow data
+Let's say I want a nightly run of models that build off snowplow data
-and are used for export, while excluding the biggest incremental models (and one more model, to boot).
+and feed exports, while _excluding_ the biggest incremental models (and one other model, to boot).

 ```bash
 $ dbt run --models @source:snowplow,tag:nightly export.*+ --exclude package:snowplow,config.materialized:incremental performance_context_pivoted